davidjoffe/dave_gnukem/README.md

 Recent:

+* [13 Jan 2018] New slightly experimental map auto-shadows and sprite auto-drop-shadows
+* [13 Jan 2018] New shortcut keys Shift+F8/F9: Toggle map and sprite auto-shadows on/off, respectively
 * Overhauled shooting/bullets code
 * Level Editor: New "Ctrl+F7" command shows overview of all levels, and some basic stats on 'important' gameplay items
 * Ctrl+Shift+W Large gameplay viewport mode (currently classified as a 'cheat')